abhishekmaity/indian-bank-API/README.md

 1. Given a bank branch IFSC code, get branch details
 2. Given a bank name and city, gets details of all branches of the bank in the city

+The deployed version can be found at https://bank-query.herokuapp.com/